George Pilkington

 George Edward Pilkington (born 7 November 1981) is an English former professional footballer.
-During his playing career he was a defender, and made 647 league and cup appearances across a 16-year professional career in the English Football League and National League.
+During his playing career, he was a defender.
+He made 647 league and cup appearances across a 16-year professional career in the English Football League and National League.

-Pilkington started his career at Everton 1998, staying at the club for five years without ever making a first team appearance.
+Pilkington started his career at Everton in 1998, staying at the club for five years without ever making a first-team appearance.
 In 2002, he had a short loan spell at Exeter City.
-In 2003, he signed with Port Vale, a club where he spent another five years; this time as a key member of the first team.
+In 2003, he signed with Port Vale, a club where he spent another five years, this time as a key member of the first team.
 He was announced as the club's Player of the Year in the 2005–06 season.
 After making over 250 appearances for the club, he moved to Luton Town.
-After a slow start due to injuries, Pilkington managed to become an ever-present in the Luton defence, and helped the club to win the 2009 Football League Trophy.
+After a slow start due to injuries, Pilkington became an ever-present in the Luton defence and helped the club win the 2009 Football League Trophy.
 He was also voted Player of the Season in the 2009–10 season.
-He switched to Mansfield Town in June 2012, and won the Conference Premier title with the club in 2012–13.
-He joined Forest Green Rovers on loan in August 2013, and was loaned out to Macclesfield Town in February 2014.
-He went on to join Macclesfield permanently in the summer, and was voted Player of the Year in his first three seasons at the club.
-He also played in the club's defeat at the 2017 FA Trophy Final.
-He helped the club to win promotion back to the Football League as champions of the National League in 2017–18, before announcing his retirement in June 2018.
+He switched to Mansfield Town in June 2012 and won the Conference Premier title with the club in 2012–13.
+He joined Forest Green Rovers on loan in August 2013 and was loaned out to Macclesfield Town in February 2014.
+He joined Macclesfield permanently in the summer and was voted Player of the Year in his first three seasons at the club.
+He also played in the club's defeat at the 2017 FA Trophy final.
+He helped the club to win promotion back to the Football League as champions of the National League in 2017–18 before announcing his retirement in June 2018.

 Career

 Everton

 Born in Rugeley, Staffordshire, Pilkington started his career at Stone Dominoes.
-He later became a trainee at Everton's Finch Farm, but did not make a first-team appearance for the club after turning professional in November 1998.
+He later became a trainee at Everton's Finch Farm but did not make a first-team appearance for the club after turning professional in November 1998.
+He was capped at England under-17 level.
 He was sent on loan to Exeter City in November 2002 and played in twelve games, including in the FA Cup against Premier League side Charlton Athletic, which Exeter lost 3–1.
-He was released by Everton at the end of the 2002–03 season.
+Everton released him at the end of the 2002–03 season.